You’ve heard it countless times.

 - A welcome email is sent out which also includes a link to the private page.

 I created the page above using the Beaver Builder plugin while I was testing it out for a post.
-Although, you can create a similar page using Thrive Landing Pages.
-And if you use Thrive Leads for your opt-in forms, it makes sense to use Thrive Landing Pages because they integrate together perfectly.
+Although, you can create a similar page using Thrive Architect.
+And if you use Thrive Leads for your opt-in forms, it makes sense to use Thrive Architect because they integrate together perfectly.

 But the reality is that you don’t need to complicate the process by using a page builder plugin at all.
 Just a regular page on your blog with links to each lead magnet will be fine.